TheDragonsNest/CompactorPython/README.md

 # CompactorPython

-A simple Python programm able to compress and decompress text using the Huffman or LZW algorithms.
+A simple Python program able to compress and decompress text using the Huffman or LZW algorithms.